learn-co-students/SENG-LIVE-092021/phase-2/02-components-and-props/Readme.md

 ### Organization
 We want to make sure our code is separated out into distinct sections.
 Our components should be function-specific and reusable when possible.
 Additionally, functionality for our logic and our rendering should be in separate components.

-Lets take a look at our wire-frame wire-frame component-diagram
+Lets take a look at our wireframe wireframe component-diagram

 ![wireframe](./assets/wireframe.png)
 ![component-diagram](./assets/component-diagram.png)